 - Kyle Katarn is a more classic Mook Face Turn, starting as a mook, and becoming a FUCKING god!

-- Kasan Moor of Rogue Squadron starts out as an elite TIE Interceptor pilot for the Empire, but defects to Rogue Squadron.
+- Kasan Moor of Rogue Squadron starts out as an elite TIE Interceptor pilot for the Empire, but defects to Rogue Squadron, after the Empire used the Death Star on her home planet of Alderaan.

 - In Killzone 3, Sev and Rico pull this off in the intro tutorial and at the actual point in the game where they dress up as Helghast soldiers and reveal themselves to the Big Bad during a planet-wide broadcast to the entire Helghan nation.

-- Toward the end of Fallout 2, the player can convince two Enclave soldiers to help fight Frank Horrigan.
+- Toward the end of Fallout 2, the player can convince four Enclave soldiers to help fight Frank Horrigan.

 - Johnny in the original Metal Gear Solid, was just one of the many faceless Genome Soldiers that Solid Snake encountered in Shadow Moses.
 For some reason, he fell in love with Meryl, the woman who took his clothes and left him naked, and then became one of her subordinates in Metal Gear Solid 4.